Analysis of the file for putting three anarchists under surveillance

 Access to the documents in the file was then requested — this request was answered by police officer Rönck.
 She is already known for the so-called park bench proceedings as a member of the State Security Department of the Hamburg Regional Criminal Police Office, where, according to a heading, she is in charge of “Operational Threat Management”.

 The measures were risk prevention measures in the sense of the Police Data Processing Act (PolDVG).
-The police are theoretically (and therefore legally) obliged to inform the people concerned within one year after the end of these measures — unless a court allows the postponement of the notification after 12 months or the measures have led to an investigation procedure.
+The police theoretically (and therefore legally) have to inform the people concerned within one year after the end of these measures — unless a court allows the postponement of the notification after 12 months or the measures have led to an investigation procedure.
 Or when the police simply want to sweep the information under the rug — in this case they do not inform, and the information cannot (theoretically) be used officially.
 But you can't expect them to respect their own laws, which wouldn't be reassuring either.

 We cannot trust the information contained in such notifications any more than we can trust the information we find in the court documents we have access to — especially since this is information that the cops ultimately give voluntarily and therefore only that which they are willing to give.
 It must be assumed that neither the time and means nor the extent of the data collected (surveillance reports, etc.) are actually complete or correct.
 In one of the files we have, for example, there was not a single page of surveillance records — so it would be rather naive to assume that the cops simply dropped a judicially authorized measure.
 In our opinion, one should proceed in an equally cautious way with the documents obtained in this way.